asidko/branch-comparer/README.md

 dev -> qa -> demo -> master
 ```
 You can use this script to compare `dev` with `qa` or `qa` with `demo` for all you repositories
-to find out, do you need to update the specific environment, or changes already there.
+to find out whether you need to update the specific environment, or changes have already been merged by someone.

 ## Examples of raw wrapper usage